Riemannian Optimization via Frank-Wolfe Methods: Riemannian Frank-Wolfe

 \section{Riemannian Frank-Wolfe}

-The condition $\ip{\grad\phi(x^*)}{\Exp_y^{-1}(x^*)} \ge 0$ for all $y\in \Xc$ in Proposition~\ref{prop.opt} lies at the heart of Frank-Wolfe (also known as ``conditional gradient'') methods.
-In particular, if this condition is not satisfied, then there must be a \emph{feasible descent direction} --- \fw schemes seek such a direction and update estimate of the solution~\citep{fw_original,jaggi2013revisiting}.
-This high-level idea is equally valid in both Euclidean and Riemannian settings.
+The condition $\ip{\grad\phi(x^*)}{\Exp_{x^*}^{-1}(y)}_{x^*} \ge 0$ for all $y\in \Xc$ in Proposition~\ref{prop.opt} lies at the heart of Frank-Wolfe (also known as ``conditional gradient'') methods.
+In particular, if this condition is not satisfied, then there must be a \emph{feasible descent direction} --- \fw schemes seek such a direction and update their iterates~\citep{fw_original,jaggi2013revisiting}.
+This high-level idea is equally valid in the Riemannian setting.
 Algorithm~\ref{alg.fw} recalls the basic (Euclidean) \fw method which solves $\min_{x\in \Xc}\phi(x)$, and Algorithm~\ref{alg.rfw} introduces its Riemannian version \rfw, obtained by simply replacing Euclidean objects with their Riemannian counterparts.
+In the following, $\ip{\cdot}{\cdot}$ will denote $\ip{\cdot}{\cdot}_{x_k}$ unless otherwise specified.

 Notice that to implement Algorithm~\ref{alg.fw}, $\Xc$ must be compact.
 Convexity ensures that after the update in Step 5, $x_{k+1}$ remains feasible, while compactness ensures that the \emph{linear oracle} in Step 3 has a solution.
 To obtain \rfw, we first replace the linear oracle (Step 3 in Algorithm~\ref{alg.fw}) with the \emph{Riemannian ``linear oracle''}: